316-Power-Squad/backend/README.md

 The file `kolasAlgorithm.js` contains the algorithm that actually decides which teams should make it to nationals based on the current rankings.
 You can run this locally with `yarn rank verbose`.

+## Running the server

+You can run a dev server with `yarn dev`.
+To run the production server, build the app with `yarn build`.
+You can then run `yarn start`.
+Note that based on the value of `NODE_ENV` the app will use either the local or production database.